Obviously each practitioner will have a slightly different way of working so this is a very general idea of what you can expect.

 N.B.
 Should your therapist feel that they cannot help you, they will refer you back to your doctor or an appropriate specialist.

 After the treatment you will be asked to do very specific exercises designed to help keep your body in its corrected situation.
-These exercises play a vital part in your recovery so it is important that you carry them out as regularly and as exactly as your McTimoney-Corley Spinal Therapist suggests.
+These exercises play a vital part in your recovery so it is important that you carry them out as regularly and as exactly as your McTimoney-Corley Skeletal Therapist suggests.

 Reactions to the treatment are many and varied but it is normal to feel tired and/or a little achy all over, straight after the treatment and possibly for two or three days afterwards.

 It is not usually necessary to have a follow-up treatment less than a week after the initial one, as your body needs time to adjust to the first treatment.
+But if you are worried about your body’s reaction to the treatment, please contact your therapist at once.

 Before any animal practitioner can treat your animal, he/she needs veterinary approval – it is against the law for anyone apart from the vet or owner to undertake treatment of an animal.
 Only veterinarians can carry out surgery or any other invasive treatment e.g., administering injections unless they instruct someone to do so.
-All McTimoney-Corley Animal Spinal Therapists, should request that you ask for your vet’s permission first.
+All McTimoney-Corley Animal Skeletal Therapists should request that you ask for your vet’s permission first.
 You may be asked to sign a disclaimer to say that you have done this – this is both for your animal’s and the practitioner’s protection.

-On arrival the Spinal Therapist will ask a wide variety of questions, regarding any worries, concerns or problems you have experienced in relation to your animal.
-They may also ask questions regarding age, breed, feeding regime, worming, inoculations, past treatment, illnesses, temperament, behaviour, fitness program, amount and type of exercise etc. A background history helps to identify what might be causing a particular back problem e.g., a past trauma where the animal had a bad fall may direct their attention to a particular part of your animal’s spine.
-It is likely that they will request to see your animal move at walk and/or a faster pace, to identify any lameness and possible gait abnormalities.
+On arrival the Skeletal Therapist will ask a wide variety of questions, regarding any worries, concerns or problems you have experienced in relation to your animal.
+They may also ask questions regarding age, breed, feeding regime, worming, inoculations, past treatment, illnesses, temperament, behaviour, fitness program, amount and type of exercise etc. A background history helps to identify what might be causing a particular back problem e.g. a past trauma where the animal had a bad fall may direct their attention to a particular part of your animal’s spine.
+It is likely that they will request to see your animal move at a walk and/or a faster pace, to identify any lameness and possible gait abnormalities.
 Horse owners may be requested to ride their horses, especially if the owner has experienced problems whilst riding.

 They will give the top copy to the client, the second copy will be for the vet and the third for the therapist’s own records.
 They will then use their palpation skills to feel for muscle tension, spasms, pain and skeletal misalignments in the spinal area, which may indicate that nerves could be affected and therefore, not functioning properly.
 Besides palpating the spine, they will also check joints for appropriate range of motion.

-After assessing your animal properly, the Spinal Therapist will then begin to apply appropriate adjustments.
+After assessing your animal properly, the Skeletal Therapist will then begin to apply appropriate adjustments.
 These adjustments help to relieve pressure on the nerves, free-up muscle tension/spasm and enable re-alignment of the spine thereby reducing pain.
 This allows the body to function normally, to its optimum, so it is free to heal itself.